Raid on Alexandria (1941): Analysis

-Consequently, the Alexandria Fleet remained for many months without any battleships, and it was forced to abandon any further open activity.
-In fact, Admiral Cunningham wrote that his Fleet now ′should have to leave it to the Royal Air Force to try if they could dispute the control of the Central Mediterranean with the enemy's fleet.′ ....
-In fact, it opened a period of clear Italian naval supremacy in the east-central Mediterranean.
+According to Marcantonio Bragadin, a former admiral of the Regia Marina Where the Italian fleet had failed, six sailors had succeeded.
+(Note: After the war, when the frogmen were released from British captivity, the former captain of Valiant, now Admiral Charles Morgan, Chief of the Allied Naval Mission in Italy, asked for the privilege of giving the Gold Medal of Military Valor (Medaglia d'oro al valor militare) to Durand de la Penne.)
+Yet, despite the disparity of forces and the apparent superiority of the Regia Marina, Force K continued to contest the waters around Malta and to escort convoys from Alexandria to Malta and back again, culminating in the Second Battle of Sirte on 22 March.
 Cunningham reported to Sir Dudley Pound, the First Lord of the Admiralty, that the result was a disaster.
 Cunningham wrote that it was fortunate that a junior officer suggested that ships should keep their propellers turning slowly in reverse, creating a strong enough current to frustrate a swimmer.
 The idea was adopted, Cunningham remarking, "It is a pity we did not think of it before".
 To maintain appearances, Cunningham remained on board Queen Elizabeth keeping the usual routines going, marine bands parading, the ceremonies of the morning colours and sunset continuing.